 Whether it’s a classic carvery pub for Sunday lunch in Cheadle Hulme or satisfying Sunday roast, or Chinese, Italian or Indian restaurants, Cheadle Hulme has it all – right here on your doorstep.

-One of the longest-established restaurants in Cheadle Hulme is of course Rainbow88, in Cheadle Hulme Shopping Centre, where Linda Lam and her friendly team offer delicious, freshly-cooked Cantonese and Chinese food, along with authentic Dim Sum, in sumptuous surroundings, as well as a takeaway service and catering for vegetarian or other dietary requirements.
+One of the longest-established restaurants in Cheadle Hulme is of course Rainbow88, in Cheadle Hulme Shopping Centre, where Linda and Stephen offer delicious, freshly-cooked Cantonese and Chinese food, along with authentic Dim Sum, in sumptuous surroundings, as well as a takeaway service and catering for vegetarian or other dietary requirements.
 Tang’s on Church Road – which for many years was Wings – has recently undergone a refurbishment but still offers delicious cuisine in a welcoming environment.

-There’s another restaurant in Cheadle Hulme shopping centre, too – Claudio and Leo’s family-run La Casetta Italian restaurant, boasting authentic Italian cooking with recipes straight out of their Nonnas’ kitchens!
-Just a short stroll across Station Road, next to Oak Meadow, is Trattoria d’Agostino, another authentic Italian restaurant with a lovely ambience, specializing in pizza and pasta as well as delicious meat and fish dishes.
+There’s another restaurant in Cheadle Hulme shopping centre, too – Off the Hook, a New York Italian style eatery.
+Just a short stroll across Station Road, next to Oak Meadow, is Trattoria d’Agostino, an authentic Italian restaurant with a lovely ambience, specializing in pizza and pasta as well as delicious meat and fish dishes.
 You can even take your own wine… With a more contemporary vibe, there’s also Gusto, further up Station Road, occupying the ground-floor frontage of the ‘old AA building’.
 If you like Italian restaurants, Cheadle Hulme delivers!
-Route 66, recently opened on Mellor Road makes a refreshing change and once Vesper opens (watch this space!), in the old Bridgeway House. there’ll be no reason to ever leave Cheadle Hulme.
+And not just Italian.
+Cheadle Hulme’s newest restaurant, Ramekins, delivers dishes from throughout the Mediterranean – and, although licensed, allows you to ‘Bring Your Own’.

 Sometimes though, only a good curry will do, and of course there are superb Indian restaurants in Cheadle Hulme, too.
 The Garam Massala has been proudly serving authentic Balti cuisine to Cheadle Hulme since 1995 – and is conveniently located on Station Road.
 They also have an online ordering system for takeaways.
 Barinda on Gillbent Road in Cheadle Hulme offer an intimate dining experience, and customers are welcome to bring their own wine and beer, while Angon on Turves Road also has space for dining-in.